jdohertydev/runit/README.md

 ##### Delete account

-Since deleting an account is irreversible, I added an additional layer of protection for the user through a modal box, where the user must enter their current password again.
+Since deleting an account is irreversible, I added an additional layer of protection for the user through a modal box, where the user must re-enter their current password.

 ###### Delete account modal